Research

 Mapping the intersection of tissue and cell type-specific signatures of maturation and aging to neurodegeneration

 Can in vitro iPSC models faithfully reflect in vivo development, maturation, and aging?
 We first need to define the molecular signatures of mature and aged tissues and cell types, and which of those signatures are affected in the relevant late-onset diseases that afflict those tissues and cells.
-Our previous work explored this for ALS.
 This can establish a roadmap to a target gene expression program, and we can test if our cultures of stem cell derived tissues can traverse that path.
 If this is achievable, then our stem cell model can assume a physiological state that better reflects the conditions occurring in the adult body, where late-onset diseases manifest.

 Delineate gene expression networks conserved or divergent across human and rodent species